adamboulaaz92-jpg/Light-Scan/README.md

   Contributing

   Contributions are welcome!
 Please feel free to submit pull requests, report bugs, or suggest new features.
-  License

-  This project is licensed under the GNU GENERAL PUBLIC LICENSE - see the LICENSE file for details.

 # Update 1.1.2 Features